 The circuit is the first in Finland to hold an FIA Grade 1 license, meaning that, with a few safety tweaks, it would be eligible to host a Formula 1 race.
 The KymiRing will remain on the MotoGP calendar until at least 2024.

-Upcoming Events at the Kymi Ring in 2020
+Upcoming Events at the Kymi Ring

 How to get to the Kymi Ring